-Castle Mountain Mining Company Limited ("Castle Mountain" or the "Company") was incorporated under the Business Corporations Act (Ontario) on December 16, 2009 and commenced activities as a capital pool company on January 29, 2010 under the name of Foxpoint Capital Corp.
+NewCastle Gold Ltd. ("NewCastle" or the Company), formerly known as Castle Mountain Mining Company Limited, was incorporated under the Business Corporations Act (Ontario) on December 16, 2009 and commenced activities as a capital pool company on January 29, 2010 under the name of Foxpoint Capital Corp.
 On April 25, 2013, the Company completed its Qualifying Transaction (the "Transaction") by way of amalgamation, with a subsidiary of the Company and Telegraph Gold Inc. ("Telegraph").
 At the time of the Transaction, the Company changed its name from Foxpoint Capital Corp.
 The registered head office is located in Toronto, Ontario, Canada.